 WHAT PLANS DO YOU HAVE FOR THE FUTURE WITH YOUR ART?

-DO YOU HAVE ARTISTS THAT YOU LOOK UP TO THAT MAY HAVE INFLUENCED YOUR WORK?
+DO YOU HAVE NIGERIAN ARTISTS THAT YOU LOOK UP TO THAT MAY HAVE INFLUENCED YOUR WORK?

-Oh yes I do!
-Oswald Uruakpa is one of the most talented Artists Nigeria has today.
+Oh yes, I do!
+Oswald Uruakpa is one Nigerian Artist that had an influence on me.
 Most of his works are photo finish (realism).
 He has a unique and amazing way of using colours, ideas and concepts in his works (including abstract, portraiture and landscape, compositional art etc.) I am so excited I met such a genius and great artist in my life.

 WHAT MAKES YOUR WORK UNIQUE FROM OTHERS?

-WHAT ARE THE CHALLENGES YOU FACE AS SOMEONE PURSUING A CAREER IN ART IN NIGERIA?
+WHAT ARE SOME CHALLENGES YOU FACE AS A NIGERIAN ARTIST?

 Let me start by saying in the educational sector, art as a subject or course is deprived in many school curriculums, thereby affecting young talents who want to take art as a career of interest.
-This has led to many people losing their interest in their pursuit of art especially in the primary and secondary level.
+This has led to many people losing their interest in their pursuit of art, especially at the primary and secondary levels.
 Getting materials has also been a major challenge for me.
 I can’t afford to purchase some of these materials and sometimes, they are just not available in the country.
-Another factor is theft and due to the fact we have less galleries in Nigeria, transportation of works to another town or city has become more challenging so I focus on commission
+Another factor is theft and due to the fact we have fewer galleries in Nigeria, transportation of works to another town or city has become more challenging so I focus on commission

 YOU MUST HAVE RECEIVED POSITIVE AND NEGATIVE FEEDBACK FOR YOUR WORK.
 HOW DO YOU DEAL WITH NEGATIVE CRITICISM?

-words take away my joy, love and passion for my works.
+words take away my joy, love and passion for my work.